How will your board rise to the challenge of unexpected challenges?

 Reputational: unplanned and internal, such as fraud, misconduct, management conflict, product integrity and safety.

-Hostile: unplanned, external disruption, e.g. credit crunch, hostile bids, cyber-attacks, active investors.
+Hostile: unplanned, external disruption, for example: credit crunch, hostile bids, cyber-attacks, active investors.

 2. Boards must be strong enough to ‘call out the issue’ at an early stage